 Lemongrass oil has been shown to reduce gingivitis and the plaque that causes it.
 To make this mouthwash, dilute 2 to 3 drops of lemongrass oil in water.
 Swirl around the mouth and then spit out.
 Repeat up to three times daily.

 Aloe Vera has been proven to be as effective as the active ingredient in traditional mouthwash at treating gingivitis symptoms.
 Aloe vera juice does not need diluting and can be used on its own, just as long as it is pure.
 Like other mouthwashes, you should swirl it in the mouth and spit out then repeat up to three times daily.

 Tea tree oil mouthwash can reduce the bleeding associated with gingivitis significantly.
 To make tea tree oil mouthwash, you should simply add 3 drops of tea tree oil to a cup of warm water then use it in the same way as the other homemade mouthwashes above.
 Tea tree oil can interact with some medications, so it is best to speak to a doctor before using it for the first time.

 These are some ways that can help you get rid of gingivitis.
 However, if your gums don’t heal or you continue to see symptoms of gingivitis, contact us right away.
 We’re always happy to help and we’ll answer any questions you may have.
-Give us a call at (301) 916-8570 to set up an appointment.
+Call our Germantown, MD office at (301) 916-8570 to set up an appointment.